Quick Start

 In this example we are going to use ngrok

 to provide an internet accessible hostname.
-You will need to first.
-Once installed open a command terminal and type
+You will need to install ngrok

 In this case the <server port to expose>